omsimos/react-highlight-popover/README.md

 ```

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a pull request, we appreciate your interest and look forward to collaborating with you.
 If you like this project, please consider giving it a star! ✨

 ## License
 This project is licensed under the [MIT License](LICENSE)